Preventative Healthcare

 Flea Treatment

 Fleas are common external parasites of dogs and cats and are present all year round.
-They cause problems in animals such as flea allergic dermatitis, rashes and sores.
-A significant part of the flea live cycle occurs in the environment of the dog such as carpets in your home so it is very important to control fleas.
+They cause problems in animals such as flea allergy dermatitis, rashes and sores.
+A significant part of the flea life cycle occurs in the environment of the dog such as carpets in your home so it is very important to control fleas.
 A single flea can lay 50 eggs a day so it is easy to see how their numbers can get out of control quickly.
 Prevention of fleas is far better than battling an infestation.
-On this photo you can see flea eggs in the belly of this flea about to be laid.

 It is recommended that veterinary prescription flea control preparations are used regularly to control fleas.
-These products are very safe for your animal and highly affective at stopping fleas.
+These products are very safe for your animal and highly effective at stopping fleas.
 Many products are available including spot on type preparations or tasty tablets.
-These same preparations can also be used to control other parasites such as, ticks, mange mites and lice and round worms.
+These same preparations can also be used to control other parasites such as, ticks, mange, mites,lice, and round worms.

 Please ask us about this and we can recommend the best prevention for your dog.
 We recommend our Pet Health Plan so we can give you the safest and most effective products at the best prices.